 Donated Personal Protective Equipment (PPE) purchased with COVID-19 federal financial assistance.

-Per Part 8, Appendix VII of the 2023 Compliance Supplement during the emergency period of COVID-19 pandemic and as allowed under OMB Memorandum M-20-20 (April 9, 2020), federal agencies and recipients can donate PPE purchased with federal assistance funds to various entities for the COVID-19 response.
+Per Part 8, Appendix VII of the 2024 Compliance Supplement during the emergency period of COVID-19 pandemic and as allowed under OMB Memorandum M-20-20 (April 9, 2020), federal agencies and recipients can donate PPE purchased with federal assistance funds to various entities for the COVID-19 response.
 The donated PPE were mostly provided without any compliance or reporting requirements or Assistance Listing information from the donors.
-As such, the government that received donated PPE should provide the fair market value of the PPE at the time of receipt as a stand-alone footnote accompanying their SEFA.
+As such, the government that received donated PPE should provide the fair market value of the PPE at the time of receipt as a stand-alone footnote accompanying their SEFA (value is not reported on the SEFA, only in the Notes to the SEFA in this case).
 The amount of donated PPE should not be counted for purposes of determining the threshold for a single audit or determining the type A/B threshold for major programs, and is not required to be audited as a major program.
 Because donated PPE has no bearing on the single audit, the donated PPE footnote may be marked “unaudited.”

 As a reminder, the above only relates to donated PPE provided without any compliance or reporting requirements or assistance listing from donors.
 There could be some PPE that must appear on the SEFA as a federal program (e.g., when the recipient uses funds provided under an Assistance Listing Number to purchase PPE).